anurag1302/upper-triangular-matrix/README.md

 ### Steps to Execute the Code:

-Create a console application using VS.
+Create a console application using Visual Studio.

 Copy the code uploaded in the Program.cs file and paste it in your console app.